Upper School Engineers Share with Junior Kindergarten Friends

 Recently, Upper School students in Engineering I have been hard at work on their final design challenge for this semester, as science teacher Elizabeth Druger and computer science teacher Brianna Ifft challenged these budding engineers to showcase the information they have learned and the skills they have developed in class.

-The Upper School Engineering students now have to incorporate an aspect of feedback from the young consultants into their final design.
+The Upper School Engineering students now have to incorporate an aspect of feedback from the young consultants into their final designs.
 They will discuss their final plans and designs with Druger and Ifft and get back to work.
 Finally, Johnson’s JK consultants will return to see the final projects and learn how their feedback influenced the devices.

 Parker prides itself on our tight-knit school community with all 14 grades under one roof, and the value of that arrangement truly shines through these types of collaborations.
 The Upper School engineers had to understand everything about their devices before sharing them in a way the JKers would understand.
 And, by participating in this Upper School lesson, our youngest students reaffirmed their place in our model home and, hopefully, the project sparked curiosity and love of science in a fun and interactive way they won’t soon forget.